fongreecss/bm-terminal/README.md

 # bm-bookmarks
-Adds, removes, navigates to a saved bookmark in linux (ubuntu) terminal.
-Also shows a list of all saved bookmarks.
+Adds, removes, navigates to saved bookmarks in linux (ubuntu) terminal.
 *works only on folders

 ####Installation